Tripadvisor turns off reviews for Russia, Ukraine attractions

 On Tuesday, Google confirmed that it had begun temporarily blocking user-generated reviews of Russian, Ukrainian and Belarusian locations left on Google Maps.

-The platform also has stopped publishing new photos and videos from the area, a spokeswoman for the company confirmed for the Wall Street Journal.
+The platform was also "temporarily blocking new reviews, photos, and videos" from the area, a Google Maps spokesperson told the Herald.